SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 ```

 ### User callback recommendation
-- In RTOS environment, prefer Signaling mechanisms (Semaphore/Mutex/EventFlag etc.) instead of "Variables/Flags" from user callbacks to detect "*Transfer Complete*" for high speed communication peripherals
+- In RTOS environment, Signaling mechanisms (Semaphore/Mutex/EventFlag etc.) are recommended instead of "Variables/Flags" from user callbacks to detect "*Transfer Complete*" for high-speed communication peripherals.

-Refer below GSPI callback's sample code snippet demonstrating Mutex mechanism when RTOS is used:
+Refer to the below GSPI callback's sample code snippet demonstrating Mutex mechanism when RTOS is used:

 ```C
 /*******************************************************************************